Medically reviewed by Drugs.com. Last updated on Jan 30, 2021.

-Tiopronin is used to prevent kidney stones, which may develop due to too much cystine in the urine (cystinuria).
+Tiopronin is used together with high fluid intake, alkali, and diet to prevent kidney stones in patients with severe homozygous cystinuria (too much cystine in the urine).
 This medicine works by removing the extra cystine from the body.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Use in children weighing less than 20 kilograms (kg) or who cannot swallow tablets is not recommended.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of tiopronin in the elderly.
 However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving this medicine.